fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ## Principles

-The following principles guide all further considerations and the design of this feature.
+The following principles guide the design of this feature.

 1. On the surface, F# is "almost" as simple to use as it is today.
 In practice, it must feel simpler due to nullability of types like `string` being explicit rather than implicit.

-2. The value for F# is primarily in flowing non-nullable reference types into F# code from .NET Libraries and from F# code into .NET libraries.
+2. The value for F# is primarily in flowing non-nullable reference types into F# code from .NET libraries and from F# code into .NET libraries.

 3. Adding nullable annotations should not be part of routine F# programming.